-A co-primary endpoint in the Phase I/II trial was a $\geq 10\%$ improvement in mean GMFM-88 total score between the treated patients and those in the natural history cohort at 24 months.
-Findings from the published study suggested that the treatment difference between treated and untreated patients reached statistical significance for those with both pre-symptomatic LI and presymptomatic EJ-MLD.
-Patients with early symptomatic EJ- MLD patients experienced numerical improvements in GMFM-88 total score at 24 months in the Phase I/II publication, although not as large as the presymptomatic population and the differences were not statistically significant in this population.
-However, in the data submitted by the manufacturer, statistical significance was observed for early symptomatic EJ-MLD patients.
-Overall, available data suggest that all arsa-cel treated patients regardless of subtypes continued to have higher GMFM-88 scores in the long term.17 See Supplement Table D3.4 to D3.6 for more detail.
+A co-primary endpoint in the Phase I/II trial was a ≥10% improvement in mean GMFM-88 total score between the treated patients and those in the natural history cohort at 24 months.
+Findings from the published study suggested that the treatment difference between treated and untreated patients reached statistical significance for those with both pre-symptomatic LI and pre-symptomatic EJ-MLD.
+Patients with early symptomatic EJ- MLD patients experienced numerical improvements in GMFM-88 total score at 24 months in the Phase I/II publication, although not as large as the presymptomatic population and the differences were not statistical significance was observed for early symptomatic EJ-MLD patients.
+Overall, available data suggest that all arsa-cel treated patients regardless of subtypes continued to have higher GMFM-88 scores in the long term, compared with natural history subjects, who inevitably progress to more severe disease without treatment.17 See Supplement Table D3.4 to D3.6 for more detail.